AgathEmmanuel/MakeYourSpace/backend/README.md

 psql -U postgres -d <database-name> -c "INSERT INTO accounts(user_id,username,password,email) VALUES (1,'username1','password1','email1') RETURNING *;"

+to populate the database with random data use INSERT+SELECT

 for i in {1..9};do docker exec -it <image-id>  psql -d <database-name> -U postgres -c "select * from accounts";done;